 So, rebuildable atomizers.
-These are some of the most advanced products within a vaper’s arsenal and if used correctly can provide huge amounts of flavour and vapour production.
-Please understand that due to the variations of coils which can be used and how well they are built will depend on how well the will perform.
+These are some of the most advanced products within a vaper's arsenal and if used correctly can provide huge amounts of flavour and vapour production.
+Please understand that the variations of coils that can be used and how well they are built will depend on how well they will perform.

 The first thing to understand is Ohm's Law - (Current = Voltage/Resistance) which is very important to understand and accurately remember.
 I have inserted the simplest form of this below for your consideration:

 Once Ohm's Law is understood, it should make rebuilding a lot easier and simpler.

 Rebuilding coils would be the next step to master and as mentioned before there are so many different variations of coils and wire available, that explaining every different version would make this post far too long to read so I will only use a single example for now, with more to follow in the future.

 Let's look at 24 gauge wire (AWG) which is my preferred thickness of wire to rebuild.
 Using this wire allows me to get a great dual coil setup, which measures at around 0.19Ω / 0.2Ω.
 To achieve this, I would use the 24 gauge wire and wrap it around a 3mm screwdriver bit / coil builder kit 5 times, therefore, making a 5 wrap coil.
 I have used this method many times and I find it the easiest way to rebuild coils.